-You can deduct home mortgage interest if all the following conditions are met.
+You can't deduct home mortgage interest unless the following conditions are met.

-- You file Form 1040 or 1040-SR and itemize deductions on Schedule A (Form 1040 or 1040-SR). - The mortgage is a secured debt on a qualified home in which you have an ownership interest.
+- You file Form 1040 or 1040-SR and itemize deductions on Schedule A (Form 1040). - The mortgage is a secured debt on a qualified home in which you have an ownership interest.
 Secured Debt and Qualified Home are explained later.